zyxdenny/Big-Data-course-project/README.md

   * `--all`: compact all data information (not drill-friendly)
   * `--summary`: compact only necessary data information (drill-friendly)
   * `--read`: test the `readDir` function (will print the dir name under the parent folders and the number of h5 file added to the avro compact)
-  * `----artists`: compact only necessary data information for map-reduce and spark job
+  * `--artists`: compact only necessary data information for map-reduce and spark job
+  * `--nartists [int]`:compact only necessary data information for map-reduce and spark job with specified number of files

 More features under development